Important issues to consider regarding IT network and computers?

 • Separating the Data and Segmenting the Network

 An agency must first determine the types of data that are stored on computers throughout the network before deciding the most appropriate way to protect them.
 Understanding which kinds of data exist on the network will also help the agency determine which employees should have access to the systems.

 To separate data and segment a network, an agency should:

 - Catalogue the types of information (employee records, crime information, email accounts, etc.);

 - Differentiate the information according to sensitivity.
 One way to think about this is to ask, “What are the harmful consequences that would occur if this information were lost, corrupted, stolen, or destroyed?”

-- Once identified, the data and all related applications should be segmented into separate network environments, which are then protected with appropriate network and user access restrictions, including data encryption, if necessary.
-While segmenting networks can be tricky, to be truly secure, segments should be separated by internal firewalls.
+- Once identified, the data and all related applications should be segmented into different network environments, which are then protected with appropriate network and user access restrictions, including data encryption, if necessary.
+Segments should be separated by internal firewalls.
 Firewall rules and access controls will determine what information passes between segments and how staff move from one segment to another.

 More information on network segmentation can be found in the Security Week article, Improving Security via Proper Network Segmentation Whenever possible, rely on security and network professionals to design and implement network segments.

 Protecting the Network